It’s been a tough year for local businesses.

 …or by demographic and interest based targeting.

-If your target market is predominantly male or female, select the appropriate option and KEEP CHECKING your audience size.
+If your target market is predominantly male or female, select the appropriate option and check your audience size.

 BTW: if your audience size falls below 10,000, it’s probably too small!
 Try to stay above this figure!